Bo Weapon Characteristics

 - It may be tapered over its length such that it is thicker in the middle than at the ends.
 It may be up to 1.25” (32 mm) in the middle and as small as 0.75” (19 mm) at the ends.

 - A Bo is subject to the same wood and weapons inspection policies associated with the Jo Staff.
+All weapons used in a Dojo must undergo inspection before their use.

 A tapered staff will usually spin more rapidly than a staff of uniform diameter.
 The choice regarding which to use is strictly up to you.
+Keep in mind that a tapered staff cannot be used for contact work.

 If you expect to use the Bo in demonstrations or tournaments then you may wish to purchase a thinner and more flexible weapon that can move more quickly.
 Metal, bamboo, and thin wooden weapons are readily available for this purpose.
-These weapons have benefits when used for the purpose of showmanship.
+These weapons have benefits when used for showmanship.
 They are not to be used for contact training however as they are much more susceptible to destruction and potential injury to yourself or a training partner.

 Children should naturally acquire or use a Bo that is appropriate for their height.
 A thinner Bo is often appropriate for children, but again such a Bo should not be used for contact work.